 Yes, this can happen!
 In fact, it is very common to see patients with Lockjaw symptoms: the inability to open their mouth.
-Typically this occurs due to problems associated with muscles (spasm, tension), problems associated with the Temporomandibular Joint (TMJ) such as cartilage slippage, ligament instability, and pain, which induces fear of opening the mouth.
-Certainly infections and other medical problems can also cause Lockjaw symptoms, but these occurrences are much less common.
+Typically this occurs due to problems associated with the jaw and/ or neck muscles (spasm, tension), and problems associated with the Temporomandibular Joint (TMJ) such as cartilage slippage, ligament instability, and inflammation induced pain.
+In addition, as these physical problems persist, fear enters the picture, contributing to further reduction in jaw opening.
+Certainly, infections, erupting wisdom teeth and other medical problems can also cause Lockjaw symptoms, but these occurrences are much less common.

 In order for you to understand why Lockjaw can occur, here’s a brief review of how your jaw operates:

 The jaw essentially functions like a hinge, allowing opening and closing of the mouth (when all is functioning normally).
-The hinges, which are on the right and left side, are called all the Temporomandibular Joints (TMJs).
-In these joints there is cartilage (a shock absorber) and ligaments (keep the joints stable).
+The hinges, which are on the right and left side, are called the Temporomandibular Joints (TMJs).
+In these joints, there is cartilage (a shock absorber), ligaments (keep the joints stable) and lubrication systems which keep the joint moist and well nourished.
 Muscles move the joints.
-There are muscles that open the mouth, close the mouth, and allow movements to the right and left, forward and back.
-These muscles are typically at rest unless a specific jaw motion is needed to yawn, speak, or eat.
+There are muscles that open the mouth, close the mouth, and allow movements to the right, left and forward and back.
+These muscles typically maintain a resting posture unless a specific jaw motion is needed to yawn, speak, or eat.

 Fortunately, the common problems leading to Lockjaw can be managed successfully.
 The key is establishing the right diagnosis and my practice is here to help you recover.
 If you are suffering from Lockjaw please call my NYC or Long Island offices today.

 Click for more about TMJ, jaw problem treatments in NYC and Long Island